Erb's Palsy Compensation

 Call 0345 872 6666

-Erb's Palsy Compensation Claims
+Erb's Palsy Claims

-If your baby has suffered due to the negligent actions of a medical professional, it is important you are able to make a claim for compensation.
+If your baby has suffered due to the negligent actions of a medical professional, it is important that you are able to make a claim for compensation.
 At JMW, we are highly experienced in successfully bringing such claims and assisting with your child's recovery.

 To discuss your Erb's palsy claim with our accomplished solicitors, get in touch today.
 You can do so by either calling us on 0345 872 6666 or by completing our online enquiry form, allowing us to contact you at a convenient time.
 Our solicitors can take on claims on a no win, no fee basis.